jchy/stripe_payment_APIs/README.md

 ```
 <!-- 8.
 Goto to the following routes as per your requirements and apply the appropriate method with the required data mentioned in Postman or at client-side or anywhere you like -->

-8. To get a list of all the intents go to postman or any other similar tool and make a GET request at the follwoing API
+8. To get a list of all the intents go to postman or any other similar tool and use the follwoing method and API
 ```js
    • method : GET
    • API : http://localhost:5000/api/v1/get_intents